Bakek-lang/portfolio-2/src/markdown/html_vim.md

 I often use different shortcuts to navigate around in VSCode, having it in combination with my VIM configurations makes everything working like a charm.

 First of all I have made a more minimalistic look in VSCode because I dont like distractions while working, so the left sidebar that you probably have, I have removed that completely.
 And then I use command + b to open/close the explorer.
-If I want to change it to be the source control I press "<leader>p" to open the command palette, and then search for source control, or whatever you want to look up.
+If I want to change it to be the source control I press "< LEADER > + p" to open the command palette, and then search for source control, or whatever you want to look up.
 When I'm done with it I press command + b to close it so that I can just have my files opened.

 I also use command + w to close files I'm done with.

-I use "<leader>tn" to switch to the next tab, change the n with p for previous tab.
+I use "< LEADER > + tn" to switch to the next tab, change the n with p for previous tab.
 If I have multiple tabs open I can use control + h/j/k/l to change to the different tabs in splits.

 When making a new file inside of the folder I'm currently in I do ":e" and then the filename.
 This will open that file, if it doesnt exist it will make it.